Calamansi: Philippines

 In Filipino cuisines, the juice is used to marinate and season fish, fowl and pork.
 It is also used as an ingredient in dishes like sinigang (a sour meat or seafood broth) and kinilaw (raw fish marinated in vinegar and/or citrus juices).
 It is very commonly used as a condiment in dishes like lugaw (rice porridge), or in the basic sawsawan (dip) of calamansi juice, soy sauce ("toyomansi") and fish sauce ("patismansi"), used for fish, spring rolls, dumplings and various savoury dishes.
 It is used in various beverages, notably as calamansi juice, a Filipino drink similar to lemonade.
 It is also a common ingredient in salad dressings of Filipino ensalada dishes.

 Calamansi is also characteristically used as a condiment in almost all pancit dishes (Filipino noodles), which adds a citrusy sour flavor profile.
-They aren't usually cooked with the dishes but are provided as condiments, sliced into halves upon serving.
+They are not usually cooked with the dishes but are provided as condiments, sliced into halves upon serving.
 They are meant to be squeezed over the noodles if desired.

 Calamansi is also a traditional ingredient in kesong puti, a native soft, unaged, white cheese made from carabao milk.
 It is added, along with cane vinegar, to help with the curdling, while also adding a citrusy flavor.